Hurricane Isaias: New England

 Multiple tornado warnings were issued throughout New England with a waterspout briefly moving ashore as an EF1 tornado in Westport, Connecticut, ripping a roof off a house and snapping large pine trees.
 It was the first tornado on record in Connecticut to be associated with a tropical storm or hurricane.
 The storm left roughly 750,000 Connecticut residents without power, including 625,000 customers of Eversource Energy and 123,000 customers of the United Illuminating Company.
+Trees falling on wires were responsible for most of the power outages, and also resulted in portions of Merritt Parkway shutting down.
+Property damage in Connecticut reached $54.347 million.
 Massachusetts saw an additional 148,000 power outages and Rhode Island saw 130,000 power outages.
+Wind gusts in Connecticut reached 68 mph in Bridgeport, and the peak gust in Massachusetts was 63 mph in Marshfield.
 The strongest winds from Isaias throughout its path were observed on Mount Washington, which recorded a gust of 147 mph, the strongest wind gust ever recorded on the mountain in August.
 Two people died after being hit by falling trees in Naugatuck, Connecticut, and North Conway, New Hampshire.
 Another man was indirectly killed in a chainsaw accident while helping a friend cut some downed trees from the storm in Newtown, Connecticut.

 Canada

 Damage was rather minimal in Eastern Canada.
 By 8 A.M.
 EDT on August 5, 26,138 Hydro-Quebec customers had lost power.
 Across the province of Quebec, over 38,189 homes lost power because of the tropical storm.
-At the height of the storm, nearly 75,000 people were without electricity, more than half of them in the Capitale-Nationale, where winds were around 70 kilometers per hour (43 miles per hour).
+At the height of the storm, nearly 75,000 people were without electricity, more than half of them in the Capitale-Nationale, where winds were around 70 km/h (43 mph).
 At Île d'Orléans, gusts of 91 km/h were recorded (56.5 mph).
 Further west, Trois-Rivières received 100 mm of rain, and 120 mm fell in Charlevoix.

 Aftermath

 In North Carolina, Governor Roy Cooper, toured the area hit by the EF3 tornado in Windsor, North Carolina, saying it was "devastating" to see what happened to the area.
 A state of emergency was also declared in 13 counties in New York due to damage caused by the storm.
 Thousands of customers throughout the Tri-State (NY-NJ-CT) area remained without power for over a week after the storm, with Governor Cuomo and the New York State Legislature launching an investigation into different utility companies' respective responses.
 A state of emergency was declared in Connecticut due to 700,000 residents losing power.
 On August 6, Connecticut governor Ned Lamont activated the Connecticut National Guard to assist with power restoration efforts in the state.
+Eversource was later fined $28.6 million, with United Illuminating being fined $1.2 million, due to their slow response to the storm.